ABC news anchor and alumnus Whit Johnson returns to SFSU to inspire students

 Johnson visited campus to share insights from his “strategic and surprising” career with Journalism and Broadcast and Electronic Communication Arts students

 Emmy-winning journalist Whit Johnson (B.A., ’04) has experienced a lot in the 20 years since he was a Broadcast and Electronic Communication Arts (BECA) major at San Francisco State University.
-He was among the first reporters to interview Secretary of State Hillary Clinton after Libyan dictator Muammar Qaddafi was killed.
+He was among the first reporters to interview Secretary of State Hillary Clinton after Libyan dictator Muammar Gaddafi was killed.
 He reported on the recent total solar eclipse and covered two Olympics.
 And he just got back from Florida, where he covered Hurricane Helene.

 When you’ve had experiences like that, you build up a lot of stories — and Johnson returned to the San Francisco State campus Tuesday, Oct.
 1, to share some.
 The co-anchor of the “Good Morning America” weekend editions and anchor of the Saturday edition of ABC’s “World News Tonight,” Johnson talked to students about journalism, his journey and his advice for launching a successful career.
 The event, held in SFSU’s Knuth Hall, was moderated by Journalism Professor Venise Wagner, who brought along students from her class “Social Impact of Journalism.”